On a Seldom Oversight in Fermi's Calculations: Seventy Years Later: Dirac's Equation for a Free Particle and Its Simplest Matrix Solutions

 Substitution into the Dirac equation results in an eigenvalue problem:

 where $E$ is the total energy and $\boldsymbol{p}$ is the linear momentum of the free electron.

 One may rewrite the same equation in a block form using the partitioned matrices:

-Although Fermi introduces the Dirac equation in his notes \cite{Fermi}, lecture 34, in detail, he does not elaborate on how to solve it for a free particle.
-This is why, our immediate goal now is to show that the last representation is very convenient for finding eigenvalues and the corresponding eigenvectors by means of a simple matrix algebra.
+Although Fermi introduces the Dirac equation in detail in his notes \cite{Fermi}, lecture 34, he does not elaborate on solving it for a free particle.
+Therefore, our immediate goal is to demonstrate that this representation is particularly convenient for finding eigenvalues and the corresponding eigenvectors using simple matrix algebra.

 The eigenvalue problem (\ref{d8})--(\ref{d9}) can be solved with the help of the following matrix identity: